viacheslavdemchenko-create/mcp-redmine/README.md

 3. Type: `Open MCP Settings` and click `Enter`
 4. Select on the left hand side: `Tools & MCP`
 5. Click: `New MCP Server`
-6. Add to your `mcp.json` and save file:
+6. Add to your `mcp.json`, save file and reload Cursor:
   ```json
   {
     "mcpServers": {